Handout #1: Course Information

 penalized 20% per late day.
 However, no assignment will be accepted

-more than four days after its due date, and late days cannot be used
+more than three days after its due date, and late days cannot be used

-for the final project writeup.
+for the final project poster or writeup.
 Each 24 hours or part thereof that a

 homework is late uses up one full late day.